 Research and Teaching Interests

 medical anthropology, qualitative methods, social network analysis, health disparities, childhood vaccination, health policy, growth and development

 I am a medical anthropologist with training in cultural and biological anthropology as well as public health.
-In the past, I have been involved with a variety of research projects including studies of diabetes care in the US, the impact of household decision-making on child growth and development in Kenya, and safe water practices in India.
-Currently I am working on two research projects: an examination of people’s experiences living without health insurance in Hays County, Texas, including how their situations are changing with the implementation of the Affordable Care Act; and a study of how US parents’ decisions about their children’s vaccinations are developed over time.
+I have been involved with a variety of research projects relating to health including studies of diabetes care in the US, the impact of household decision-making on child growth and development in Kenya, and safe water practices in India.
+I am currently working on two research projects: an examination of people’s experiences living without health insurance in central Texas; and a study of how U.S. parents’ decisions about their children’s vaccinations are developed over time.